hemantksingh/messup-learn/data/Data Platforms.md

+---
+title: "Data Platforms"
+summary: "How to organise data across an organisation: data mesh and data contracts, and lake versus warehouse versus lakehouse."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "Dehghani, How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh (2019); Data Mesh Principles and Logical Architecture (2020)"
+  - "Helland, Data on the Outside versus Data on the Inside (CIDR 2005)"
+  - "Stopford, The Data Dichotomy (Confluent, 2016)"
+  - "Kreps, The Log (2013)"
+  - "Kleppmann, Designing Data-Intensive Applications, ch.
+10"
+  - "Armbrust et al., Lakehouse: A New Generation of Open Platforms that Unify Data Warehousing and Advanced Analytics (CIDR 2021)"
+tags: [data-platforms, data-mesh, data-lake, data-warehouse, lakehouse, data-contracts]
+---
 # Data Platforms

 How should data be organised across an organisation, and what is the difference between a lake, a warehouse and a lakehouse?
 Short answer: the teams that produce data own it and publish it as a product over a shared platform.
 A warehouse models data before loading, a lake stores raw files and models later, a lakehouse gives the lake's files the warehouse's table guarantees.